top of page

 Will I be able to see the artwork before the tattoo appointment?

 Unfortunately, artwork is typically unavailable for viewing until the time of the appointment.
 This is to protect myself as an artist and to protect my work.
-Some exceptions may apply, but be aware that this could entail additional costs.
+Some exceptions may apply.

 If I want changes made to the design once I see it, is that doable?